Terraform Best Practices: The 24 Practices You Should Adopt

 Practice 2: Use .gitignore to Exclude Terraform State Files, State Directory Backups, and Core Dumps

-The terraform init command creates a working directory that contains Terraform configuration files.
+The Terraform init command creates a working directory that contains Terraform configuration files.
 This command conducts a series of startup procedures to prepare the current working directory for Terraform use.
-Terraform init will automatically discover, download, and install the appropriate provider plugins for providers that are published in either the public Terraform Registry or a third-party provider registry.
+Terraform init will automatically discover, download, and install the appropriate provider plugins for providers published in the public Terraform Registry or a third-party provider registry.

-All locally downloaded files do not need to be pushed to the Git Repository with other Terraform configuration files.
-Furthermore, other files like ssh keys, state files, and log files do not need to be pushed either.
+All locally downloaded files need not be pushed to the Git Repository with other Terraform configuration files.
+Furthermore, other files like SSH keys, state files, and log files do not need to be pushed either.

-Below you will find a specific example, however, you can play with it depending on your needs.
-All the files with extensions mentioned in the following .gitignore will be ignored by Git and therefore, will not be pushed.
+Below, you will find a specific example; however, you can play with it depending on your needs.
+Git will ignore all the files with extensions mentioned in the following .gitignore and, therefore, will not push them.

-Tip 2: Our second Terraform Best Practice is: Always have a .gitignore file in your repository with all the required rules to ignore unnecessary files by Git.
+Our second Terraform Best Practice is always to have a .gitignore file in your repository with all the required rules to ignore unnecessary files by Git.
 This way, you won’t push files unknowingly.

 Let’s create a .gitingore file and commit it to the Github repository.
 Perform the following steps on your local machine from the same working directory you used in the last step.